GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (264).md

 **At Higher Tiers**: When cast at 6th tier or greater, for each tier beyond minimum, you may choose to either increase the range by half or increase the incapacitation save DV by 1.

 **Critical Failure**: You feel an existential crisis come over you.
 You suffer a penalty to your next incapacitation save equal to the spell's tier, regardles of when that happens.

+#### Trick Jars

+**Minimum Tier**: 4

+**Casting Time**: 3 actions

+**Range**: 20 yards

+**Duration**: Concentration + a number of phases equal to the spell's tier

+**Effect**: You create 3 opaque containers composed of forcefields which take on a shape and simple pattern as you choose (such as barrels, vases, hats, etc) each large enough to hold a medium size or smaller creature withon range.
+One of them can entrap a creature of your choice unless it succeeds a [Rflx] save with a DV equal to the spellcheck result plus the spell's tier.
+Another contains an explosive charge, which detonates when the forcefield is disturbed- inflicting a force attack and a fire attack against anything within 1 yard and the attacker if within 3 yards.
+Any remaining forcefields may be empty or contain willing creatures of an appropriate size.
+A critical failure if the save against this will prevent the trapped creature from taking any action against the forcefield.

+Once the forcefields are created, you may have any number of them instantly exhange their location with any other.
+As an action or reaction, you may dismiss any number of the forcefields.

+An attack roll of any kind of 12 + spell tier will destroy the forcefield.
+A creature unwillingly trapped inside of a forcefield is prone and cannot take a reaction.
+Additionally, it has disadvantage on all checks and attacks against the forcefield.

+If the spellcheck was a critical success, you may choose to replace one of the attacks of the explosion with unlisted.
+The critical hit effect will then be that of an exotic damage type of your choice.

+The forcefield impair senses.

+**At Higher Tiers**: When cast at 5th tier or greater, for each tier beyond minimum, you may choose one of the following;
+* Create an additional container
+* Increase the explosion radius by 1 yard and an additional foot towards the attacker.
+* The spell's range is increased by 1/3
+* The maximum size of a creature which can be held is increased by 1 size category.
+* The defense of the containers is increased by 1.
+* The DV of the save is increased by 2.

+**Critical Failure**: You have locked yourself in a forcefield for as long as you have spell sickness.
+You can do nothing during this time.
+The container can survive a number of hits equal to the tier of the spell and its defense is equal to 10 + your points of failure.

 #### Turn